 * And finally, remember to get enough rest.
 After all, there is a reason it’s called beauty sleep.

-ABOUT Carla Oates: The Beauty Chef, Carla Oates based in Sydney’s Bondi Beach, is a naturalist who has been researching, writing and teaching about organic beauty and healthy living for over a decade.
+The Beauty Chef, Carla Oates based in Sydney’s Bondi Beach, is a naturalist who has been researching, writing and teaching about organic beauty and healthy living for over a decade.
 Carla has developed a range of inner and outer beauty products based on naturally fermented wholefoods and probiotics that work to heal and rebalance your digestive system and replace beneficial flora to nourish the skin from the inside.
-The Inner Beauty Glow Powder is the flagship product in the range, packed full of nutrients and twenty-four skin-loving superfoods rapidly clears skin and makes up glow from the inside out.
+The Inner Beauty Glow Powder is the flagship product in the range, packed full of nutrients and twenty-four skin-loving superfoods rapidly clear skin and make it glow from the inside out.

 CLICK HERE to find out more about Carla